Epicodus-Curriculum/pre-work-full-stack/communicating-via-email-lesson.md

 > Hi Michael,

 > I’m interested in learning more about Epicodus’ full time Ruby/JavaScript/React program.
-I’ve read your FAQ’s, and perused the curriculum, and am very excited about the pair programming and flipped classroom model.
+I’ve read your FAQ's, and perused the curriculum, and am very excited about the pair programming and flipped classroom model.
 Do you have time next week for a short phone call to talk through questions I have?

 > Thanks for your time!